Veruthas/hansel/README.md

 * Implement Logging (the second main point of hansel)
 * Implement help libary for options
 * Try to implement interactive mode for each option
+* Make Aur and Install stand alone scripts
+* Fix Aur build path (tmp too small errors).
+* Have hanstrap use trace files to install entire system (no chrooting until after)
+* Make it more like a "distro-builder"
+* Have some sort of time comparison for aur updates as well
+* rename install to arch